Wednesday, October 1, 2008

 1) A blemish begins approximately 2-3 weeks before it appears on your skin's surface.
 Deep within each pore (or hair follicle), your sebaceous glands are working to produce sebum, the oil that keeps your skin moist and pliable.

 2) The pores clog: As your skin renews itself, the old cells die and slough off.
 When cells are shed unevenly, they clump together with natural skin oil to form a plug – much like a cork in a bottle.
+3) The blemish appears: This plug, or comedo, traps oil and bacteria inside your pore.
+As your skin continues to produce oil, the pore swells because of the plug, and bacteria flourish.
+Your pore becomes infected and possibly inflamed.

 Acne is a red, irritating skin rash primarily affecting teenagers and young adults.
 It can, however, occur at all ages.
 Typical acne appears in the oil-producing areas of the body—namely, the face, chest, and back.
 Acne can also occur on the neck and upper arms.

 Acne can have a short-term, potentially lasting psychological effect.
-Decreased self-esteem and self-confidence can lead to social withdrawal and even
+Decreased self-esteem and self-confidence can lead to social withdrawal and even depression.
+Left untreated, severe acne can lead to disfiguring scarring, which can itself be difficult to treat.

 When to Seek Medical Care: